 Many believe that bitcoin is a fad at best and a dangerous bubble at worst.
-However, most agree that what’s really fascinating about the cryptocurrency is the technology behind it -blockchain.
+However, most agree that what’s really fascinating about the cryptocurrency is the technology behind it: blockchain.

-Think of it like a Google Drive document that is hosted by millions of computers at one time, making it completely decentralized and meaning that the transactions or values it records are always easily verifiable.
+Think of it like a Google Doc that’s hosted by millions of computers at once, making it completely de-centralised – which means all the transactions or values it records are easily verifiable.

-It’s still early days, but if the technology becomes more widely adopted, it could transform marketing—and even the internet itself.
+It’s still early days but if the technology becomes more widely adopted, it could transform marketing—and even the internet itself.

-How can blockchain be used by marketers?
+How can blockchain be used in marketing?

 Let’s use digital ad placement as an example.
-At the moment, if a marketer wants to place ads on a website, most do so use Google because the search giant is trustworthy, well-known and reliable.
+At the moment, if a marketer wants to place ads on a website, most do so through Google because the search giant is trustworthy, well-known and reliable.

 The advertiser would then be able to see the clicks they’re receiving, the transaction would be recorded and verified, and the website owner would be paid directly.